ginstrom/paladin-novel/chapters/21_revelations-and-ripples.md

 As they left the guest quarters, Gond felt the weight of revelation settling on his shoulders.
 The enemy was larger and more insidious than they'd imagined.
 But they'd also proven something important—his divine power could cut through even ancient evil.

+Later examination by Gond found that the rest of the delegation were ordinary merchants who knew nothing of their leaders' true form.
+Gond permitted them to leave in peace, telling them to spread the word that the days of Gorlatch's influence were ending.

 ***

 The next afternoon, the council met again to discuss the request from the elves.